Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: Introduction

+Finally, we point out that, despite of their relevance, the state of the art on partially dissipative multidimensional hyperbolic systems, even in the [SK] case, is far from being complete and many problems are still open.
+For instance, in Section \ref{subsec:SK}, just using the decay properties of the Green function of the linearized system, we observe that the [SK]-system \eqref{K_system} can handle any type of quadratic source term even in the equation for the conservative variable $u$, a case which was not considered in \cite{HN, BHN}.

 \paragraph{Plan of the paper} The paper is organized as follows.
 In Section \ref{sec:first-model} we study a partially dissipative hyperbolic system (of Shizuta-Kawashima type) coupled with the wave equation with nonresonant bilinear source, where the coupling lies in the quadratic source term of the equations for the dissipative variables.
-Notice that, when restricted only to the part which satisfies the Shizuta-Kawashima condition, we can show that smooth solutions are global for small data with all types of quadratic source terms, just using in a clever way the decay properties of the Green function.
-Even this result improve on all previous results in \cite{HN, BHN}.
-Section \ref{sec:second-model} concerns the more interesting case where the coupling between the Shizuta-Kawashima system and the wave equation takes place in the quadratic source of the wave equation itself, showing the power of (partial) dissipation in killing resonances and so preventing singularities.
+Section \ref{sec:second-model} concerns the more interesting case where the coupling between the Shizuta-Kawashima system and the wave equation takes place in the quadratic source of the wave equation, whose linear part does not dissipate at all.

+{\paragraph{Notation and conventions} We highlight the following conventions, which will be used throughout the paper. \begin{itemize} \item We use the notation $f_1 \lesssim f_2$ if there exists a constant $C$ such that $f_1 \le C f_2$, where $C$ is independent of time.
+We denote $f_1\approx f_2$ if $f_1 \le f_2$ and $f_2 \lesssim f_1$. \item $\mathcal{R}$ denotes the real part and $\mathcal{I}$ the imaginary part. \item We do not keep track of the $2\pi, i, -1$ factors in front of the integrals, since they do not play any role in the estimates. \item {We use $\mathcal{F}$ to denote the Fourier transform.} \item We denote $\Lambda=(-\Delta)^\frac 12$ the operator associated with the Fourier multiplier $|\xi|$. \item We use the notation $R_j$ for the $j$-th component of the Riesz transform $R$. \item We occasionally identify operators with their symbols in order to avoid additional notations (this is for instance the case of the operator $\Lambda$).
+In particular, we denote, with a small abuse of notation, the operator associated to the symbol $\mu(\xi, \eta)$. \item We use the notation $\mu_0, \, \mu_s$ to denote any symbol in $\mathcal{B}_0, \, \mathcal{B}_s$ respectively (see the definitions below). \end{itemize}}